Mississippi capital: Water everywhere, not a drop to drink - NewsBreak

 “I love doing business in Jackson, and I like the people of Jackson,” Emerson said.
 “I just — I hate dealing with the problems.”

-Mississippi Gov. Tate Reeves declared a state of emergency for Jackson's water system on Tuesday.
-The state will try to help resolve problems by hiring contractors to work at the treatment plant, which was operating at diminished capacity with backup pumps after the main pumps failed "some time ago," Reeves said.
+Mississippi Gov. Tate Reeves said late Monday that he’s declaring a state of emergency for Jackson's water system, and he issued the proclamation Tuesday.
+The state will try to help resolve problems by hiring contractors to work at the treatment plant, which was operating at diminished capacity with backup pumps after the main pumps failed “some time ago,” Reeves said.

-And President Joe Biden approved an emergency declaration request for the state of Mississippi, directing his administration to surge federal assistance to the region, White House press secretary Karine Jean-Pierre tweeted late Tuesday.

 Mayor Chokwe Antar Lumumba said Jackson's water system is troubled by short staffing and “decades of deferred maintenance."
 He said the influx of water from torrential rain changed the chemical composition needed for treatment, which slowed the process of pushing water out to customers.